News about the health and beauty of the natural world that sustains us.

 To help you tell the difference between beneficial insects and harmful ones, here’s a chart from Safer Brand.

 Ladybugs love to eat aphids, mealybugs and mites.
-Here is more information about ladybugs:• Ladybug larvae actually do more damage than the adults; they have a voracious appetite for soft-bodied pests, especially aphids.
+Here is more information about ladybugs:

 Once again, the babies are the champion eaters in the lacewing family.
 Adult lacewings mostly feed on flower nectar.
-Consider the following information:• Angelica planted for ladybugs will also attract lacewings to your garden.
+Consider the following information:

 I never imagined that a wasp would be my friend, but braconid wasps proved me wrong.
-Here is some helpful information about them:• Braconid wasps lay their eggs on hornworms, where the larvae eat the hornworms from the inside out as they grow.
+Here is some helpful information about them:

 Using biological control to deal with your pest population will keep your garden organic and free from unnecessary toxic chemicals.
 Utilize the natural predators of bad bugs and you can manage your garden naturally!
 This will result in healthy crops and protect your soil quality from chemical degradation.